 Organisations within the OpenAthens Federation MUST be identified using DNS domain name notation (i.e comply with the hierarchical dot-delimited notation) E.g:

 institution.ac.uk.
-It is RECOMMENDED that these resolve to a real DNS domain.
+It is RECOMMENDED that these resolve to a real DNS domain registered to the organisation .

 A single SAML entity MAY assert additional organisation identifiers - see Entities with multiple scopes such as NHS England and other consortia domains.